Carrie Jayne Therapy

 • Diploma in Cognitive Behavioural Hypnotherapy

-• Level 3 Counselling skills Diploma
+• Diploma Level 3 Counselling skills

-• Level 4 Person Centred Diploma in Therapeutic Counselling
+• Diploma Level 4 Person Centred in Therapeutic Counselling

-• Certificate in Online Counselling
+• Online Counselling Trained

-• Trauma Informed trained (CPD)
+• Trauma Informed trained

 • Samaritan listener trained